 As San Mateo's population evolved, it expanded from a town to an established community in the early twentieth century.
 Large numbers of Irish immigrants arrived in the 1860s and were followed by the first Chinese and Japanese immigrants the following decade.
 Chinese residents initially formed a small Chinatown at B Street and Second Avenue and later at Claremont Street and First Avenue around 1900.

-Chinese residents continued to live in small clusters in the downtown area well into the 1940s.
-Japanese immigrants who arrived in San Mateo found employment as domestic workers and at the local salt plant; they also opened small businesses in the burgeoning downtown and became successful gardeners as part of the Peninsula's flower industry.
+Chinese residents continued to live in small clusters in the Downtown area well into the 1940s.
+Japanese immigrants who arrived in San Mateo found employment as domestic workers and at the local salt plant; they also opened small businesses in the burgeoning Downtown and became successful gardeners as part of the Peninsula's flower industry.
 By the turn of the twentieth century, they made up the largest Japanese community in the county.
 Following World War II, development increased significantly in San Mateo.
 Significant postwar development included the construction of the Hillsdale shopping center and large-scale residential tract developments west of El Camino Real.

 This history is represented in the almost 200 historic resources and two historic districts as identified in the 1989 Historic Building Survey.
 Approximately 37 of these structures are individually eligible for the National Register of Historic Places.
-They range from historic buildings in the downtown to single-family homes from the late nineteenth century.
-In addition, there are six historic resources listed on the National Register of Historic Places and six historic resources on the State Register of Historic Places, as shown in Table CD-1.
+They range from historic buildings in the Downtown to single-family homes from the late nineteenth century.
+In addition, there are seven historic resources listed on the National Register of Historic Places and seven historic resources on the State Register of Historic Places, as shown in Table CD-1.
+Figure CD-1 shows the location of the historic districts and resources within San Mateo.